m4ttsch/omscs-notes-notes/computer-networks/router-design-basics.md

 While this is perfectly fair, this is difficult from a feasibility standpoint.
 How do we service one bit from a queue?

-A third alternative is called **fair queueing** which achieves max-min fairness by servicing packets according to the “soonest finishing time”.
+A third alternative is called **fair queueing** which achieves max-min fairness by servicing packets according to the "soonest finishing time".

 A fair queueing algorithm computes the virtual finishing time of all candidate packets, which are the packets at the head of all non-empty flow queues.
 The scheduler then services the queue with the minimum finishing time.